YePererva/CS6890/README.md

 - Matplotlib 2 - visualisation and plotting
 - Keras - neural network implementation (with TensorFlow and NumPy as dependencies)
 - Jupyter - for visualisation/programming in browser

-<br>If  you have problem with installing packages, find and binaries for Python in Windows at http://www.lfd.uci.edu/~gohlke/pythonlibs/ <br>
+If  you have problem with installing packages, find and binaries for Python in Windows at http://www.lfd.uci.edu/~gohlke/pythonlibs/ <br>
 Find instructions for packages installing via pip at https://packaging.python.org/installing/ <br>